juju/docs/src/en/charms-fan.md

 ```

 !!!
 Note:
-    Some VPCs may not be able to fulfill the request for the default AWS
+    A VPC may fail to provide the default AWS instance type of 'm3.medium'.
+See
-    instance type of 'm3.medium'.
-In this case, a constraint can be used:
+    [AWS specific features][anchor__aws-specific-features] for how to request
-    `juju add-machine -n 2 --constraints 'instance-type=t2.medium'`.
+    an alternative.

 A partial output to `juju status` is: